The Workplace After COVID-19: New Normal

 Elevators are a common touch point in enterprise business locations and multi-tenant offices.
 The small, confined space makes it hard to maintain proper distancing in a shared elevator, so you should only allow one or two people to ride at a time.
 But there's also concern over touching the elevator buttons.
 Infectious disease expert Dr. Daniel Griffin warns that "everyone is going to be pushing the same buttons with their hands," and it's hard to clean them after every single use.
-Using a mobile credential like Openpath can eliminate the need to touch an elevator button, and also take tenants only to the floors they have approved access to for added security.
+Use a mobile credential like Openpath as one component of your touch-free elevator technology, which can also take tenants only to the floors they have approved access to for added security.

 Invest in more automated and voice-activated technology.
 Being able to manage daily operations from a personal device can eliminate common touch points throughout the workspace.
 Secure your system via encrypted technology on the cloud to keep security risks low, as well as offer greater flexibility for administrators.

 Automate and enforce symptom screenings for all employees and staff by connecting web-based wellness attestation forms to a security system via open API.
 With Openpath’s configurations, you can set requirements for each user to complete a daily symptom assessment in order for their mobile credentials to unlock a door, without needing to check individual forms or station a guard at the building.